Di-Stream/Di-Stream/README.md

 1. Download or clone this Repoo

-2. Download Ffmpeg.exe unzip it and move the ffmpeg. exe to bin folder:
+2. Download Ffmpeg.exe unzip it and move the ffmpeg. exe to the Di-Stream folder:

 https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z